 Another victim thirty years later was also named Peter.
 It was the future Emperor Peter III, the husband of future Catherine the Great.
 He suffered from a rather severe case of smallpox that left him with ugly scars and very little hair.
-The episode made the future Emperor quite hideous and considerably destroyed his self-confidence.
+The episode made the future Emperor quite hideous and destroyed his self-confidence.

-Catherine was herself spared but she saw the horrors of smallpox first hand and probably decided to make efforts to spare her people from the kind of suffering she saw when ascending the throne.
+Catherine herself was spared but she saw the horrors of smallpox first hand and probably decided to make efforts to spare her people from the kind of suffering she saw when ascending the throne.

-In 1762, Catherine invited the greatest expert of the day, Dr Thomas Dimsdale of Scotland to perform inoculation (variolation) on herself, her 14-year old son Paul and her court.
+In 1762, Catherine invited the greatest expert of the day, Dr. Thomas Dimsdale of Scotland to perform inoculation (variolation) on herself, her 14-year old son Paul and her court.
 She wanted to set a personal example to the people of Russia and demonstrate them that the procedure was safe.